swisschain/Lykke-HftApi-Docs/source/index.html.md

 Every response contains two fields - `payload` and `error`.
 Successful response will contain response data in the `payload` field and *null* in `error` field and vise versa for the error response.

-Fill list of error you can see in paragraf **Error codes** in end of document.
+Full list of error you can see in paragraf **Error codes** in end of document.

 > Successful response